-In an ideal world, asset managers would launch or acquire an insurer, reinsurer, or bank solely due to his or her passion for improving performance for his or her investors without incurring a proportionate increase in risk.
-Sadly, most managers are primarily interested in the Big Idea to secure permanent capital, gather assets, and/or lower their taxes.
+Investors who are unaffiliated with investment managers like Structural Alpha vehicles because they usually outperform the investment manager’s funds or separate managed accounts.
+In an ideal world, asset managers would launch or acquire an insurer, reinsurer, and/or bank as Buffett did, and manage its assets solely due to his or her passion for improving performance for his or her investors without incurring a proportionate increase in risk.

-For asset managers, it is important to note that Greenlight Capital Re and Third Point Re have nearly $4 billion in assets, all of which is permanent capital.
-Furthermore, we estimate that $3 billion of these assets would not be available to the asset managers if they only offered funds and managed accounts.
+Greenlight Re and Third Point Re had nearly $4 billion of investable assets at their peak, all of which were permanent capital.
+Furthermore, we estimate that roughly $3 billion of these assets would not have been available to Einhorn and Loeb if they only offered funds or managed accounts.

 First of all, they would not have had nearly $2 billion in float, which is not only permanent capital, but also generates full fees.
 Float is a function of equity capital.
 Increasing equity capital from investors who would not otherwise be fund investors proportionately increases the float and all equity capital (whether from new investors or regular investors who have given up redemption rights) is also permanent capital.

 In the case of Third Point Re, $390 million of its startup capital came from four private equity funds, none of which would have invested in Dan Loeb’s hedge funds.
 But they invested in a reinsurer where he ran the assets in a separate managed account pari passu with his funds (due to the new U.S. tax law in 2018, the assets are invested in Loeb’s offshore fund).